techy2493/ts-disc-control/README.md

     - Only roles configured to be synchronized are checked
         - If a role is set to sync and it exists in TS it will be added and removed from users who are properly logged in
         - If a role is not set to sync even if it exists in TS it will *not* be added or removed
-    - Log in wtith Discord
+    - Log in with Discord
         - When a user who is not connects to TS server they will recieve a message with a link to login through discord this connects their TS identity to their discord user
+    - If useOAuth is turned off teamspeak will send the client a message asking them to register their teamspeak id with a discord command

 - /syncRole [role]
     - Configures a discord role to be synchronized with a TS server group with a matching name